The Definitive Guide to Coffee CreamerCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 A Word on Nutrition

 Whenever you decide to add cream or even milk to your coffee, you need to keep in mind that this will drastically alter the nutritional value of your cup of coffee.
 Even adding just a little cream or milk to your coffee will increase the calorie count of that cup of joe.
-So if you’re trying to watch what you eat, nothing will undo your diet faster than dumping a lot of cream into your coffee before you drink it.
+If you’re trying to watch what you eat, nothing will undo your diet faster than dumping a lot of cream into your coffee before you drink it.

 In the world of calories, cream will be the worst offender.
 Cream has the most milk fat in it, which gives it that thick consistency and makes your coffee taste so rich.
 Milk follows up and, depending on what type of milk you choose, your calorie content will vary.
 For instance, if you ask for skim or even 1 percent or 2 percent milk, your calorie content will be lower compared to whole milk that contains a higher milk fat content that usually ranges in the 3 – 4 percent range.